 Step 5: Remove Shrubs

 With the trees cut down, the next move is to get rid of any mid-to-large sized shrubs.
 Depending on the size, some may be able to be removed by hand, while others will require a shovel in order to dig out the roots.
 It may be helpful to prune back some of the smaller branches or sections of a shrub in order to make digging it out a bit easier.

-Important Safety Tip: If you haven’t been wearing pants and long sleeves yet, be sure to wear them at this point.
-They will help protect your skin from plants such as poison ivy and oak that might be hidden.
+If you haven’t been wearing pants and long sleeves yet, be sure to put them on at this point.
+They will help protect your skin from plants such as poison ivy and poison oak that might be hidden.

 The last part is simple.
 Cut the remaining vegetation using your string trimmer or scythe.
 You want to cut as close to the ground as you can.
 If the overgrowth is particularly high, cut it down about halfway on a first pass and then trim it to the ground on a second pass.

 If the brush you need to trim is particularly thin, you can use a lawnmower to take care of this step.
 However, you may need to clean out the deck of your mower more often.

 Step 7: Cleanup Time